CRG Research Report

 plate and float glass, but from a post-processing thermal treatment.

-In automotive use both plate glass and float glass are tempered to
+In automotive use, both plate glass and float glass are tempered to

 improve damage tolerance.
 Glass, by itself, is not damage resistant;

-it is easily scratched by a hard object, and this lack of damage
+it is easily scratched by a hard object, and since glass has a very

-scratches result in failure at very low tensile stress levels.
+breakage at very low tensile stress levels.

-However plate or float glass can be made more damage tolerant by
+However, plate or float glass can be made more damage tolerant by

 inducing a compressive stress on the surfaces of the glass by means of